stefman69/muOS-Trimui-Smart-Pro-Stick-Fix/README.md

 2. Extract the tsp-controller-experimental folder to the MUOS folder on your SD card
 3. Put the SD card back in your console
 4. Open the TSP_Controller_Patch on the ports folder
-5. If you see your stick jittering in the center of the stick visualizer calibrate a dead zone (my left stick flickers at about 600-1000 and 3% seems to work pretty well)
+5. If you see your stick jittering in the center of the stick visualizer calibrate a dead zone (my left stick flickers at about 600-1000 and 3% seems to work pretty well, the full range of the stick is 37,620 so dividing your peak drift by that number should result in a good value)
 6. Run the stick calibration by pressing the A button
 7. Do not touch the sticks a few seconds to allow the center of the stick to calibrate
 8. After seeing the message asking you to spin your sticks around the edge, start spinning the sticks